BrickMMO/hackathon-set/stadium.markdown

 For Time = 3 hours + Prev_Time
 Turn_Speaker = ON
 Run Scripts(2 min)
-Then Run the loop again in every 3 hours.
+Then Run the loop again every 3 hours.
 ```